GaloyMoney/blink-mobile/docs/e2e-testing.md

 to simplify your workflow, you can put those env variables in a .env and use [direnv](https://direnv.net/)

-## Running Single Tests that Require Authentication
+## Running Specific Tests without Clearing State

-To run the authenticated tests you need to set the env variable `GALOY_TEST_TOKENS`.

-State in the application in cleared between testing invocations.
-The following command will always run tests 01 and 02 in order to authenticate the app, then run the test specified by the `TEST` env variable.
+If you would like to run specific tests without clearing any state in the application, you can use the following command.

 ```
-TEST="03" yarn test:e2e:ios:auth
+yarn test-ios [test-name]
 ```

 ## Troubleshooting